 Any member can stand for appointment to the Board.
-Our rules - the Articles of Association ('the Articles') - allow non-executive directors to serve up to three terms, each of up to three years, with the possibility of extending beyond nine years in certain circumstances.
+Our rules - the articles of association - allow non-executive directors to serve up to three terms, each of up to three years, with the possibility of extending beyond nine years in certain circumstances.

-The membership of the Board is set out later in this report (p.
-67 & 68) and biographies are available on our website.
+The membership of the Board is set out later in this report (p. xx) and biographies are available on our website.